This is the final post in the NAS series for now. I’ll write up a wrap-up article in a week or two.

 I read about Ardbeg long before I had a chance to taste it.
 A distillery raised from the dead, so to speak, it had been shuttered for eight years in the 1980s.
 Production resumed slowly under a caretaker administration by Hiram Walker in the early 1990s.
 Glenmorangie bought it in ’97 and resurrected Ardbeg to full production.
 Blessed with great stocks of old whisky aging in the warehouse, they released notoriously good (and peaty) whiskies throughout the early 2000s.
 They presented Ardbeg in a craft style – no coloring, non-chill-filtered, higher ABV.
 Their 10-year is released at 46%, and it is a damn good whisky, as I reviewed here.
 Despite relatively low production, about 1.25 million liters a year, they have a number of expressions.

 When I bought my first bottle of Ardbeg it came in a fancy presentation box with two tasters of premium expressions, including the Corryvrecken.
 My wife and I were impressed by the CorryVee.
-By this time, 2014, Ardbeg (via their purchase of Glenmorangie) had been for seven years in the hands of Louis Vuitton Moet-Henessey – LVMH.
+By this time, 2014, Ardbeg had been for seven years in the hands of Louis Vuitton Moet-Henessey – LVMH.
 A massive international conglomerate of luxury products, LVMH brought a lot of money to Ardbeg.
 It shows in the packaging, such as that fancy display box.
-Where Glenfarclas is the smart, middle class girl in slacks and mary janes who gets ahead on wit and moxie, Ardbeg is like one of those billionaire kids who run their own clothing lines in their twenties – young, stupidly well funded, stylish, successful.
-Snotty, too.
-I had an obnoxious run-in with some corporate hack at their distillery store.
-More on that in a later post.
+Where Glenfarclas is the smart, middle class girl in slacks and mary janes who gets ahead on wit and moxie, Ardbeg is like one of those billionaire kids who run their own clothing lines in their twenties–young, well funded, stylish, successful.
+(Uptight, too.
+I had an obnoxious run-in with some corporate hack at their distillery store who insisted I cover up my bag from Laphroiag.)

 Three years passed before I coughed up the change for a bottle of Corryvreckan (it ain’t cheap folks, over $90 here, and that for a NAS whisky).
 The gold script proclaims this “The ultimate Islay Single Malt Scotch Whisky.”
-The marketing boys come out of the gate swinging!
+The marketing for their 10-year, Uigeadail and this expression all sport that claim.
 Finer print (green on green, not so easy to read) describes this as “heady, intense and powerful.”
 Well, I can’t argue with that.
 Upon opening the the bottle and pouring a dram of Corryvrecken, my little writing nook filled with the most amazing aroma.
 It smells of the sea, of the beach after rain has put out a seaweed-fueled campfire.
-When I put my nose in the Glencairn glass and breathe deeply, I get an incredibly thick aroma which includes treacle, raspberries, and that dark fruit you get from single-source artisan chocolate.
+When I put my nose in the Glencairn glass and breathe deeply, I get an incredibly thick aroma which includes treacle, raspberries, and that dark fruit aroma you get from single-source artisan chocolate.
 Even at 57.1% ABV, it does not sting the nose.

 That gentleness on the nose is one hint there is some older whisky in this glass.
 The color, medium amber (compared to the light straw of Ardbeg 10) and fruitiness belies the use of some casks other than bourbon.
 Rumors on the Internet suggest French oak, and perhaps wine casks are used.
 Take a sip, and the result is predictably fiery, their well-advertised pepperiness lighting up the sides of the tongue, but even still, at full strength, the overall impression is full and smooth.
 Corryvrecken’s palate is packed with malt and caramel sweetness, and has a luxurious mouthfeel hinting of older malts.
 The liveliness on the back of the tongue and the fresh notes in the nose tells me there are younger barrels in the mix as well.
 As with the Bruichladdich, young whiskies can deliver aromatic, volatile notes you do not get in older whiskies – if it is produced with excellent ingredients and aged in barrels that have flavor to contribute.
 Clearly, Ardbeg have lavished this malt with the best of both.